henrygarner/redstone/README.md

 	nil

     ;; ...where the block type is one of
-    ;; [:white-wool :orange-wool :magenta-wool :light-blue-wool :yellow-wool :lime-wool :pink-wool :gray-wool :light-gray-wool :cyan-wool :purple-wool :blue-wool :brown-wool :green-wool :red-wool :black-wool]
+    ;; [:white-wool :orange-wool :magenta-wool :light-blue-wool
+	;;	:yellow-wool :lime-wool :pink-wool :gray-wool
+	;;	:light-gray-wool :cyan-wool :purple-wool :blue-wool
+	;;	:brown-wool :green-wool :red-wool :black-wool]
 ```

 ## No Raspberry Pi?

-Even you don't have a Raspberry Pi you can still run a vserion of the game which supports the Pi Edition API.
+Even you don't have a Raspberry Pi you can still run a version of the game which supports the Pi Edition API.

 This involves: